exoad/exoad/mds/Projects.md

 # [Projects]
-Here is a list of projects that I am working on currently:
+Here is a list of projects that I am working on currently, but there might be more and I am too lazy to put it here:

 ___